-This is one of the many queries about different video formats that we get every now and then.
+This is one of the many queries about different video formats that we get now and then.
 Just like audio, there are tons of video formats out there, but the 4 most commonly used media containers are MP3, MP4, MOV, and MPEG4.
 While they might all sound similar, there is a vast difference between them.
 In this guide, I will let you know a clear difference between them by comparing MP3 vs MP4 vs MOV vs MPEG4.
 Read on and clear your doubts about these commonly used media formats right away.

 To start with, let’s learn about the most common video format that we use – MP4.
-Developed by International Organization for Standardization and Moving Pictures Expert Group, it is a format within MPEG-4 Part 14 standard.
+Developed by the International Organization for Standardization and Moving Pictures Expert Group, it is a format within MPEG-4 Part 14 standard.
 It includes only one video format, which is .mp4.

 Now when you know what is MP4, you must know how to play these files as well.
 Luckily, you do not need any third-party media player since it is a universal format.
 You can play it using Windows Media Player on PC or QuickTime by Mac.

 Developed by Moving Pictures Expert Group, MP3 is a universally recognized format for audio compression.
 It is so popular that often audio players are known as “MP3 players”.
 It follows elementary compression standards defined in MPEG-1 and MPEG-2.
 It was originally published in 1993 and gained universal applications soon after that.

 Since MP3 is a universal format, you can open it with any leading audio or media player, including Mac’s iTunes and Windows Media Player.
 If you can't find the MP3 files when playing, you have to recover lost MP3 files first.